-In addition to the key role of the University Coordinator in maintaining routine oversight of the University’s collaborative arrangements, the following procedures are normally implemented to monitor validated/franchised programmes.
+In addition to the key role of the University Coordinator University Coordinator in maintaining routine oversight of the University’s collaborative arrangements, the following procedures are normally implemented to monitor validated/franchised programmes.

 External examiners for collaborative programmes of study are appointed by the University and, as for internal programmes, are required to submit annual reports, in a specified standard format, commenting on the programme and the examination process.

-The APR reports will be considered at Faculty APR meetings and a report sent to CPG for consideration.
+The APR reports will be considered at Faculty APR meetings and a report sent to COG for consideration.
 The CPG will report to Education Committee.
-Feedback on outcomes arising from the APR process will be provided to Schools/Faculties for action and/or dissemination to the collaborative partner, as appropriate.
+Feedback on outcomes arising from the APR process will be provided to Schools/Faculties for action and/or dissemination to hte collaborabie partner, as appropriate.

 Additional Reporting/Monitoring Requirements